maksvet/Electronic-Medical-Record-Project/emr-app/README.md

 **ReadMe**

-1. To run emr-app log into Git and navigate to the following repository: https://gitlab.com/DonKur/fs1030-fall2020-grp-d.git
+1. To run emr-app log into Git and navigate to the following repository:<br/> https://gitlab.com/DonKur/fs1030-fall2020-grp-d.git

 2. Clone the repository.

-3. Go to the root folder emr.app and create an .ENV file.
-Add the following information:
+3. Go to the root folder emr.app and create an _.ENV_ file.
+Add the following information:<br/>

-	PORT=9001
+	>PORT=9001
-	REACT_APP_SERVERPORT=9000
+	>REACT_APP_SERVERPORT=9000
-	PRIVATEKEY="anykey"
+	>PRIVATEKEY="anykey"
-	DBHOST= "localhost"
+	>DBHOST= "localhost"
-	DBUSER= "nodeclient"
+	>DBUSER= "nodeclient"
-	DBPASSWORD= "123456"
+	>DBPASSWORD= "123456"
-	DBNAME= "emrconn"
+	>DBNAME= "emrconn"

-Note: When we do a push .ENV file gets ignored.
+Note: When we do a push _.ENV_ file gets ignored.

 4. Open command line.

-5. Navigate to the emr.app directory.
+5. Navigate to the _emr.app_ directory.
 .
-5. Run the following command: npm i to install dependencies
+5. Run the following command: >npm i to install dependencies

-6. Run the following command: npm start.
+6. Run the following command: >npm start.

 7. The application will start on port localhost:9001.

 **SQL Statements**<br/><br/>
-Note: these files are all in the folder emr-app > src > routes<br/><br/>
+Note: these files are all in the folder _emr-app > src > routes_<br/><br/>
 **File Name:** auth.js<br/>
 **Line Number:** 64
 >router.post("/", async (req, res) => {